Musa al-Sadr: Disappearance

-On 25 August 1978, Sadr and two companions, Sheikh Mohamad Yaacoub and journalist Abbas Bader el-Dine, departed for Libya to meet with government officials at the invitation of Muammar Gaddafi.
+On 25 August 1978, al-Sadr and two companions, Sheikh Mohamad Yaacoub and journalist Abbas Bader el-Dine, departed for Libya to meet with government officials at the invitation of Muammar Gaddafi.
 The three were last seen on 31 August.
 They were never heard from again.

 It is widely believed, at least by Lebanese Shia Muslims, that Gaddafi ordered Sadr's killing, but differing motivations exist.
-Libya has consistently denied responsibility, claiming that Sadr and his companions left Libya for Italy.
-However, supporters of the missing cleric pointed out that Sadr's baggage was found in a Tripoli hotel and there was no evidence of his arrival in Rome.
+Libya has consistently denied responsibility, claiming that al-Sadr and his companions left Libya for Italy.
+Supporters of the missing cleric, however, pointed out that Sadr's baggage was found in a Tripoli hotel and there was no evidence of his arrival in Rome.
 Airlines could not confirm that Sadr had ever flown to Italy from Libya.

-According to controversial journalist Amir Taheri, Gaddafi ordered Sadr's death by accident.
-As he recounts in his book Holy Terror: The inside story of Islamic Terrorism, "Shaking his fist in rage, Gaddafi uttered the Arabic word Khalas!'".
-Taheri goes on to claim that in this context Gaddafi would have meant "I am through with him!", but Captain Saad had interpreted this as "Eliminate him!".
-According to Taheri, Captain Saad would drive Sadr and his companions to the Janzur firing range, nine kilometres west of Tripoli, and kill them.
-Upon hearing the news Gaddafi was "both surprised and angry".
-Gaddafi's security chief General Mustafa Kharoubi then ordered "three of his agents to dress up as mullahs and take Alitalia flight 881 of 31 August to Rome, using the passports of Sadr and his two companions."

-Sadr's son claimed that he remains secretly in jail in Libya but did not provide proof.
-Lebanese Parliament Speaker Nabih Berri claimed that the Libyan regime, and particularly the Libyan leader, was responsible for the disappearance of Imam Musa Sadr, as London-based Asharq Al-Awsat, a Saudi-run pan-Arab daily, reported on 27 August 2006.
+Al-Sadr's son claimed that he remains secretly in jail in Libya but did not provide proof.
+Lebanese Parliament Speaker Nabih Berri claimed that the Libyan regime, and particularly the Libyan leader, was responsible for the disappearance of al-Sadr, as London-based Asharq Al-Awsat, a Saudi-run pan-Arab daily, reported on 27 August 2006.